alexpavlakis/pollagg/README.md

 # Examples

-The main function `yapa` (yet another poll aggregator) takes three main
+The poll aggregation function `yapa` (yet another poll aggregator) takes three main arguments:
-arguments:

 1.  `y` is a matrix of counts for responses (columns) for each poll or survey (rows);